Lost Gardens of Heligan | Go Behind the Scenes

 In 1990, Heligan’s co-founder, Tim Smit had been gifted a pair of Vietnamese Pot Bellied pigs, Horrace and Dorris, and he was looking to start a Rare Breeds Farm Project.
 On his quest to find suitable land somebody suggested that he enquire about what might be available at Heligan.

 Tim came to Heligan and met John Willis.
-John explained the land Tim was interested in was now a campsite but that he had some other land that might fit the bill.
+John explained the land Tim was interested in was now a campsite but that he had some other land on the estate that might fit the bill.

 Tim and John battled through the undergrowth and soon realized that Heligan was a window onto the past and that it could be so much more than a farm.